vkrishnam/Traffic_Sign_Classifier/writeup.md

 [image6]: ./examples/placeholder.png "Traffic Sign 3"
 [image7]: ./examples/placeholder.png "Traffic Sign 4"
 [image8]: ./examples/placeholder.png "Traffic Sign 5"

-## Rubric Points
-###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.
+[image9]: ./snapshots/Sign.png "Table of dataset"
+[image10]: ./snapshots/training_dataset_visualization.png "train_visual"

+## Main Submission files
+###Here is the [HTML of IPython Notebook](https://github.com/vkrishnam/Traffic_Sign_Classifier/blob/master/Traffic_Sign_Classifier.html) which captures the snapshot of the all code cells being executed and their results.

 ---
-###Writeup / README

-####1.
-Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-You can use this template as a guide for writing the report.
-The submission includes the project code.
+###GitHub Repo

-You're reading it! and here is a link to my [project code](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)
+Here is a link to my [project code](https://github.com/vkrishnam/Traffic_Sign_Classifier/)

 ###Data Set Summary & Exploration

 ####1.
-Provide a basic summary of the data set and identify where in your code the summary was done.
-In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.
+The Traffic sign dataset is loaded into the project using pickle module by reading the .p files.

-The code for this step is contained in the second code cell of the IPython notebook.
+The code for this step is contained in the first few code cells of the IPython notebook.

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+Used numpy library to calculate summary statistics of the traffic signs data set:

-* The size of training set is ?
+* The size of training set is 39209
-* The size of test set is ?
+* The size of test set is 12630
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is (32, 32, 3)
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is 43

 ####2.
-Include an exploratory visualization of the dataset and identify where the code is in your code file.
+An exploratory visualization of the dataset.

 The code for this step is contained in the third code cell of the IPython notebook.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a table showing how the dataset is spread.

+![alt text][image9]
-![alt text][image1]
+![alt text][image10]

+Just to make a note that the images in the dataset are either too dark or too bright!!!

 ###Design and Test a Model Architecture